PhonologicalCorpusTools/SLPAA/docs/source/location_module.rst

 .. note::
     **Linked contact modules**

-    The program expects there to be no associated contact module for this type of location.
+    The program expects there to be no associated :ref:`contact_module` for this type of location.
 If there is one, it will be flagged.

 **Simple set of options, no additional images for this in the program.** The window with the body locations will be replaced with the applicable tree structure, so the module with this selection looks more like Movement. **(Does the same configuration of windows still apply, with two areas on the right side?
 There doesn't seem to be another necessary set of information, so I assume that it only shows the dropdown menu and the selected list item.)**